Phil Kearns: Honours

 Kearns was appointed a Member of the Order of Australia in 2017 for significant service to the community through support for charitable organisations, to business, and to rugby union at the elite level.

 He was inducted into the Australian Rugby Hall of Fame in 2018.

+Post rugby career

+As at August 2025, Kearns is the Chief Executive Officer of AVJennings.